Tofu and mushroom adobo is a plant-based version of adobo with crispy tofu and mushrooms. It has the same savory, tangy flavor, but without the meat.

 Recipe FAQs

-Adobo is a Filipino cooking method that involves marinating and cooking meat, seafood, or vegetables in a mixture of vinegar, soy sauce, garlic, and spices.
-It's considered by many as a national dish of the Philippines and varies regionally.
+Adobo is a Filipino cooking method where meat, seafood, or vegetables are cooked in vinegar, soy sauce, garlic, and spices.
+It is one of the most popular dishes in the Philippines, with many different versions.

-Hearty mushrooms like shiitake, button, king oyster, or portobello are recommended as they hold up well to stir-frying and have textures that complement the dish.
-Avoid delicate mushrooms like enoki, as they can become too soft.
+Use mushrooms like shiitake, button, king oyster, or portobello because they hold their shape and work well in the dish.
+Don't use delicate mushrooms like enoki, which can turn too soft.

-- Adobong Kangkong: Water spinach (kangkong) stir-fried and cooked in the traditional adobo mixture.
+- Adobong kangkong: Water spinach stir-fried with adobo sauce.

-- Adobong Itlog: Hard-boiled eggs cooked in a flavorful adobo sauce.
+- Adobong itlog: Eggs cooked in adobo sauce.

-- Adobong Hipon: Shrimp cooked in a classic adobo sauce.
+- Adobong hipon: Shrimp cooked in adobo sauce.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!